 Start at the Visitor Center

 We visited around 2 p.m. on a Saturday in the middle of May.
 We tried to find parking by the lodge because access to the Visitor Center was closed.
 Parking was nuts!
 My husband and kids had to wait in the car, while I went down to the Visitor Center to grab a map as well as get some info on the trails.

 The staff was super helpful in helping me decide which trails would be good for us first-timers as well as which trails would be best for kids or what trails are open or closed.
 We wanted to go to St. Louis Canyon but found that the parking lot was closed and the trek would have been about a mile and a half one way.
 No thanks!
 Thankfully, we saved that time and tried a few different trails.

 Tip: While you’re here, grab a map to Matthiessen State Park located down the road.
 TOTALLY worth a visit too!
-(Stay tuned for details of our visit.)
+(Check out the details of our visit here.)